huggingface/blog/docmatix.md

 </p>

 After processing the first small batch of the dataset, we performed several ablation studies to optimize the prompts.
 We aimed to generate around four pairs of Q/A per page.
 Too many pairs indicate a large overlap between them, while too few pairs suggest a lack of detail.
 Additionally, we aimed for answers to be human-like, avoiding excessively short or long responses.
 We also prioritized diversity in the questions, ensuring minimal repetition.
-Interestingly, this last objective was easily accomplished once our prompts guided the Phi3 model to ask questions based on the specific information it received (e.g., "What are the titles of John Doe?").
+Interestingly, when we guided the Phi-3 model to ask questions based on the specific information in the document  (e.g., "What are the titles of John Doe?"), the questions showed very few repetitions.
 The following plot presents some key statistics from our analysis:

 <p align="center">